Chalarangelo/30-seconds-of-code/content/snippets/js/s/first-last-date-of-month.md

 ## Get the last date of a month

-In order to get the last date of a month, we can use a clever trick on top of the previous snippet.
+In order to get the last date of a month, we can use a clever trick on top of the previous code snippet.
 Instead of setting the day to `1`, we can set it to `0`.
 This will give us the **last day of the previous month**.
 In order for this to work, we'll need to **advance the month** by `1` as well.

 ```js
 const lastDateOfMonth = (date = new Date()) =>